Join A Secret Italy

 Day 7 to Day 10

-To explore the Dolomites base yourselves in Belluno and visit Cortina d’Ampezzo and lovely Alleghe.
+To explore the Dolomites, base yourselves in Belluno and visit Cortina d’Ampezzo and the lovely little town of Alleghe.
+Don't miss a visit to the Val di Funes and some of the gorgeous lakes we feature in our Dolomites Guide.

 Day 10 to Day 13

-From Verona you can take a trip out to the Madonna della Coronna - I bet you'll be asking yourself how they ever managed to build such a huge place in such a location.
+From Verona, take a trip out to the Madonna della Coronna.
+It is one of the most incredible sights I have ever seen and something that still leaves me open-mouthed in awe despite having seen it dozens of times.
+I bet you'll be asking yourself how they ever managed to build a church in such a location.
+I am still asking myself that.

-If you'd like to combine your time in Verona with a wine tour then visit Soave and explore the surrounding wine country on your own or take a tour like this one.
+If you'd like to combine your time in Verona with a wine tour, then visit Soave and explore the surrounding wine country.

 Day 13 to Day 15